 Notes:

-• (i) currently users need to be existing users of the DAGWorks platform to be added to a project.
-The ability to invite users to the platform is in the works, but until then, if a user does not have a DAGWorks Platform account, you’ll need to ask them to sign up.
+• (i) currently users need to be existing users of the Hosted Hamilton UI on DAGWorks to be added to a project.
+The ability to invite users to the platform is in the works, but until then, if a user does not have a Hosted Hamilton UI on DAGWorks account, you’ll need to ask them to sign up.
 Alternatively, reach out to us at support@dagworks.io and we can help provision their accounts.

 • (ii) to create organizations and have people automatically join them upon sign up, please reach out to us at support@dagworks.io for help.